 With over 70 bike trails that cover over 70 kilometres and 4,900 vertical feet, it is simply without parallel.

 The park has four zones, each of which caters to different levels of difficulty.

 To learn more about the park, bike rentals and more, visit the Whistler Mountain Bike Park website.

-After a long day of skiing, hiking or mountain biking there are few things that are as rewarding as an ice cold pint.
+After a long day of skiing, hiking or mountain biking, few things are as rewarding as an ice-cold pint.

 Each location offers tasting rooms, giving you the opportunity to sample the entirety of their product lines.